LordDemonos/Quarm.Guide/README.md

 If you have an AMD card, find an equivalent setting in the Radeon control panel.

 If the wrapper is loaded, in game it will have a "dgVoodoo" watermark in the lower right corner of the display.
 The performance difference is usually very noticeable.
 But if you want to be sure, you can use software such as [GPU-Z](https://www.techpowerup.com/gpuz/), to monitor the load on the discrete graphics card.
 Remove the watermark by running dgVoodooCpl.exe, clicking the DirectX tab, and unchecking 'dgVoodoo Watermark.'
-OR you can locate the dgVoodooWatermark line in your dgVoodoo.conf file and make sure its set to false: "dgVoodooWatermark = false" If it doesn't exist, create it.
+OR you can locate the dgVoodooWatermark line in your dgVoodoo.conf file and make sure it's set to false: "dgVoodooWatermark = false" If it doesn't exist, create it.

 Option 2: [DXwrapper](https://www.dropbox.com/s/phvxgl6ojf2xqih/DxWrapper.zip?dl=0).
 This wraps the dx8 to dx9.
 It will use the amd graphics on a switchable graphics laptop, even though it selects the onboard graphics at run time.
 By using GPU-Z, you can see which graphics card is doing the work.
 What doesn't work, is adjusting the gamma from the slider in game.
 Just put these 3 files in your TAKP install folder and give it a try.
 If it doesn't work or you don't see performance gains, then remove them.
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)